zjyin/zjyin/publications.md

 <span style="font-family:Papyrus; font-size:1.2em;">[JS2] The Contribution of Free Text Comments to the Burden of Documentation: An Assessment and Analysis of Vital Signs Comments in Flowsheets</span>
 > Zhijun Yin, Yongtai Liu, Allison McCoy, Bradley Malin, Patricia Sengstack
 > <br>submitted to JMIR.
 July, 2020

-<span style="font-family:Papyrus; font-size:1.2em;">[JS1] A Content Analysis of What Users Say About Direct-To-Consumer Genetic Testing from Social Media</span>
-> Zhijun Yin, Lijun Song, Ellen Clayton, and Bradley Malin
-> <br>submitted to PLOS One.
-February, 2020